 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.

 KOHO is a free pre-paid, reloadable card and integrated app that gives real-time insights into your daily spending.
 It functions like a chequing account but with the benefits of a credit card, even letting you earn instant cash back on all your purchases.
 Again, this isn’t a traditional investing app, but KOHO can be used to supercharge your investment contributions.

 How it works: create an account and load money into your KOHO account via Interac e-Transfer or by setting up automatic payroll deposits.
 Then, use your KOHO card to make purchases either in person or online.
 Using the KOHO app, you can analyze your spending, set savings goals, pay bills, transfer money, and check your balance.
 The app also has a Roundup tool that tops up your purchases by $1, $5, or $10 and applies the difference towards your savings goals.

 Above all, you’ll accumulate 0.5% cash back on all of your purchases – which you can allocate towards future investments.
-KOHO also has a premium version which costs $9 per month but lets you earn 2% cash back on what you spend on groceries, restaurants, and transportation.
+KOHO also has a premium version, KOHO Premium, which has an annual fee of $84 (or $9/month) but lets you earn 2% cash back on what you spend on groceries, restaurants, and transportation.
 It takes a little diligence, but this handy app can net you some extra moolah that you can invest.

 Paymi is an app that lets you earn cash back rewards when you shop at popular retailers.
 When you use the Paymi app in conjunction with your everyday spending, you’ll earn from 1% up to 30% cash back at participating retailers including: Zara, Old Navy, Mark’s, Lululemon, La Vie en Rose and Sobey’s.
 Although it’s not technically an investing app, you can use your earnings to maximize your investment contributions.